IraiaBB/Music-DB/README.md

 ## Data script

-This script it's not essential.
+This script is not essential.
 You can run only the structure script and load it with your personal data.
 This is just a sample for saving time.
 It has a mix of international and spanish songs from well know artist, so it's easy to detect what represents the information.
 I have tried to choose diverse data, as different countries, styles or ages, so the DB's relations are richer.